In the Equation!

 Establishing a plan at the beginning of my journey was key.
 I defined what it meant to put myself back into the equation by establishing a checklist of non-negotiables.
 Working the customized nutritional and fitness program laid out for me by Leif Anderson of Leif Anderson Fitness became my top priority.
 I would also need to get enough sleep, limit my work hours, and ask for help when I needed it.
 Faced with tough decisions without obvious answers, I referred to this checklist of priorities, stuck by it, and sought counsel from my support team.

 Of course I had to make sacrifices along the way.
 As I neared my goal weight, for example, I had to eat less food and workout more.
 I remember a particular time when one of these plans coincided with my company’s Christmas party, where I wanted nothing more than to toast my amazing new colleagues with a glass of my favorite wine.
 But, with my eye on the prize, I toasted my team with water while they enjoyed the Pinot Noir.
-And the truth is, I had a ball anyway.
+And the truth is, I had fun anyway.
 Inside, it felt good to choose me and make my goals the priority over indulging in the moment.
 I had rarely made that kind of choice in the past.

 A brand new book

 I’m proud to say that the plan worked brilliantly.
 I did it!
 We did it!
 My goal was to create a life where I exist at the center of the equation, and I’ve been successful because I made every decision over the past year and a half with that in mind.
 I committed myself 100% to my goal.
 I followed a customized nutritional and exercise strategy.
 And day by day, week by week, I worked the plan.